mlauret/ros_easy_install/README.md

  - You can set an environment variable called `PASS` containing the password
  - If you don't use one of the above methods, the script will ask you for the password at the beginning

-You can use `curl -o-` instead of `wget -qO-` if you prefer/need curl
+You can use `curl -o-` instead of `wget -qO-` if you prefer/need curl.

 ## Big thanks